Interpretable Machine Learning for Resource Allocation with Application to Ventilator Triage: Properties of Proposition

-If the history prior to period $t=2$ is $(s_{1},a_{1})$, then the distribution over the states $(s_{2},s_{3},s_{4})$ visited at $t=2$ is $\left(0.1,0.9,0\right)$, and the optimal action at $t=2$ is to choose $a_{3}$.
-However, if the history prior to period $t=2$ is $(s'_{1},a_{1})$, then the distribution over the states $(s_{2},s_{3},s_{4})$ visited at $t=2$ is $\left(0.1,0,0.9\right)$, and the optimal action at $t=2$ is to choose $a_{4}$.
-Therefore, we see that the optimal decision rule $\pi^{*}_{2}$ for period $t=2$ depends on the history prior to period $t=2$.
-The optimal policy, which is history-dependent, achieves a cost of $0$.
-Any Markovian (randomized or deterministic) policy which does not depend upon the state visited at $t=1$ will achieve a cost strictly higher than 0. \item \textit{There always exists an optimal tree policy for $T$ that is deterministic (even though it may be history-dependent).} We prove this statement by contradiction.
-Let us consider a sequence of trees $T$ for which all optimal policies are randomized, i.e., where for any optimal policy $\pi^{*} = \pi^{*}_{1}, ..., \pi^{*}_{H}$, there exists a period $t \in [1,H]$ such that $\pi^{*}_{t}$ is randomized.
-For each policy $\pi$, we call $t_{1}(\pi) \in [1,H]$ the first period $t$ where the decision rule $\pi_{t}$ is randomized.
+where \eqref{eq:pf-ex-2-0} follows from the definition of the reward and the value functions, \eqref{eq:pf-ex-2-1} follows from the deterministic transition from $s_{1}$ to $s_{2}$ and from $s'_{1}$ to $s_{3}$, and \eqref{eq:pf-ex-2-2} follows from the definition of $\theta$ and the rewards at $t=2$.
+We conclude that the return of any Markovian policy is $0.5$, which is strictly smaller than $1$, the return of an optimal history-dependent policy.
+We therefore conclude that all optimal policies are history-dependent for the example in Figure \ref{fig:counter-example-2}.} \item \tb{ \textit{There always exists an optimal tree policy for $T$ that is deterministic (even though it may be history-dependent).} Let us consider a sequence of trees $T$ with a randomized optimal tree policy $\pi\opt = \pi\opt_{1}, ..., \pi\opt_{H}$.
+By definition, there exists a period $t \in [1,H]$ such that $\pi\opt_{t}$ is randomized.
+We will construct another policy optimal $\pi'$ such that $\pi'_{t}$ is deterministic.